 Sebastian Veg is a Professor (directeur d’études) of intellectual history and literature of 20th century China at the School of Advanced Studies in Social Sciences (EHESS), Paris and an Honorary Professor at the University of Hong Kong.
 He was director of the French Centre for Research on Contemporary China (CEFC) in Hong Kong from 2011 to 2015.

 His doctoral research was devoted to literary and political debates about modernism and democracy in the May Fourth era (Fictions du pouvoir chinois.
 Littérature, modernisme et démocratie au début du xxe siècle, Paris: Editions de l’EHESS, 2009), followed by a second project on the new role of intellectuals in China since the 1990s (Minjian: the Rise of China’s Grassroots Intellectuals, Columbia UP, forthcoming in 2019).
 He was the co-principal investigator for a France-Hong Kong research grant on “New Approaches to the Mao Era: everyday history and popular memory,” and editor of Popular Memories of the Mao Era (Hong Kong University Press, forthcoming in 2019).
 Most recently, he has published a series of articles on cultural and political debates in Hong Kong since the handover.

-● Intellectual and cultural history of 20th century China
+● Intellectual and cultural history of 20th century China, history of intellectuals

-● Literary and political debates in the May Fourth and the New Culture Movements
+● Literary, cultural and political debates in May Fourth and New Culture Movements

 ● Intellectual and cultural history of Hong Kong